 We must choose how we will lead and guide our children.
 Will we lead them out the commands of our authority over them, or will we lead out the influence of our acceptance of them?

 We can see this shift in how we were parented versus how we may choose to parent.
 Generationally, there is a difference in parenting.
 The pendulum may swing too far either way with parents being “the boss” or being “the friend.”
 We can find a balance of influencing our children through our continued acceptance of where they are, guiding them to what they can be while still maintaining our godly leadership role as their parent.

 Often as parents, we want our kids to “live up to their potential.”
 We say things like “you are capable of so much more….”
 Parenting to our children’s capacity is commanding their best humanly in their talents and abilities.
 Parenting as Godly influencers seek to grow our children in their Godly commission.

 We need to seek to influence them to live out their calling and use their spiritual giftedness.

 We love to quote the command that our children are obligated to, “Honor your father and mother…”, but we often forget the second half of the verse that there is an opportunity to “..live long in the land the Lord has given you.”

 God repeats the words in Ephesians 6 and adds on some additional influence instructions for parents too, “… not exasperate your children; instead, bring them up in the training and instruction of the Lord.”

 When we only lead our families out of obligation, we may be missing the opportunity to influence them in claiming God’s blessings and instructions.
-Do we want our kids only living God’s words out of obligation, or would we rather have our children love God’s word because they have understood the opportunities He provides?
+Do we want our kids only to live God’s words out of obligation, or would we rather have our children love God’s word because they have understood the opportunities He provides?